sandstorm-io/sandstorm/docs/developing/email-from-apps.md

 When you launch an e-mail application on Sandstorm, it is assigned a random e-mail address at your server, like "JBuaKxjkwiJq7oksS@alpha.sandstorm.io".
 Any e-mail sent to that address is delivered to the app.
-Moreover, your app will receive any e-mail to an address with an arbitrary suffix, like "JBuaKxjkwiJq7oksS+foobar@alpha.sandstorm.io".
 The idea is not that you'd actually use this address publicly, but rather that you should set up e-mail forwarding from your real address to this address.
 For example, GMail allows you to set up such forwarding while still